-The Stardust project lies within the territory of the Takla Lake Nation (Takla) with whom NorthWest held an exploration agreement to conduct mineral exploration.
+The Stardust project lies within the territory of Takla with whom NorthWest held an exploration agreement to conduct mineral exploration.
 NorthWest is currently working with Takla to renew this agreement and continues to engage and work with Takla to ensure exploration activities are conducted in a culturally and environmentally respectful manner.